Packet-Level Traffic Modeling with Heavy-Tailed Payload and Inter-Arrival Distributions for Digital Twins: Conclusion

 \section{Conclusion}

 In this article we presented a compact packet level traffic generator for network \acp{DT} that couples a small \ac{HMM} with a Student t mixture density emission model to handle heavy tailed payloads and \acp{IAT}.
-The tail anchored idle state and flow aware conditioning allow the model to reproduce buffering, streaming, and idle phases together with realistic joint distributions of packet sizes and gaps over several orders of magnitude.
-Across multiple datasets, it matches marginal distributions, temporal autocorrelation, and flow diversity more closely than recent neural, transformer, and HMM baselines in most cases, while keeping a memory footprint in the order of a few tenths of a MB.
-The separation between \ac{HMM} and \ac{MDN} makes the generator interpretable and easy to recalibrate from compact statistics when traffic evolves, which supports practical deployment inside resource constrained network \acp{DT}.
+The tail anchored idle state and flow aware conditioning allow the model to reproduce buffering, streaming, and idle phases together with realistic joint distributions of payload sizes and \acp{IAT} spanning nearly two orders of magnitude for payloads (e.g., $40$ to \SI{1550}{\byte}) and over six orders of magnitude for inter-arrival times (e.g., sub-milliseconds to tens of seconds).
+Across the four datasets used in this investigation, it matches marginal distributions, temporal autocorrelation, and flow diversity more closely than recent neural, transformer, and \ac{HMM} baselines in most cases, while keeping a memory footprint in the order of a few tenths of a MB.
+The separation between \ac{HMM} and \ac{MDN} makes the generator interpretable, which, combined with its compact size, supports practical deployment inside resource constrained network \acp{DT}.